 An international service learning program that offers university students the opportunity to assist in ongoing community development projects in the rural communities of the Zawiya Ahansal region in the Central High Atlas Mountains of Morocco.
-The program is accredited through Montana State University and is partnered with the Atlas Cultural Foundation (ACF), a non-profit organization with the mission of helping underserved Moroccans, especially women and children, improve their quality of life, through locally determined development projects in the fields of cultural preservation, community education, and rural health.
+The program is accredited through Montana State University and is partnered with the Atlas Cultural Foundation (ACF), a non-profit organization with the mission of collaborating with rural Moroccans in order to improve their quality of life in the fields of cultural preservation, community education, and public health.

 SUSTAINABLE COMMUNITY DEVELOPMENT

 Program Coordinates: 31◦ 50’ 16.90” N, 6◦ 06’ 38.72” W

 Dates: May 20 – June 24, 2015 (students arrive in Marrakech on May 20 and depart from Marrakech on June 24)

 Prerequisites: 2.5 GPA, Instructor consent via interview process